kyawswarthwin/openwrt-passwall-installer/README.md

 # OpenWrt Passwall Installer

 This repository provides a shell script to easily install **Passwall** (either Passwall 1 or Passwall 2) on OpenWrt-based routers.
-The script automatically downloads the necessary keys, adds custom feeds, updates package lists, and installs the selected Passwall version.
+The script automatically downloads the necessary keys, adds custom feeds, updates package lists, installs required kernel modules, and installs the selected Passwall version.

 ## Features